local-ch/lhc/docs/configuration.md

 ## Placeholders

-You can configure global placeholder, that are used when generate url from url-patterns.
+You can configure global placeholders, that are used when generating urls from url-templates.

 ```ruby
   LHC.config.placeholder(:datastore, 'http://datastore.lb-service/v2')